mroth/weightedrand/README.md

     rand.Seed(time.Now().UTC().UnixNano()) // always seed random!

     c := wr.NewChooser(
-        wr.Choice{Item: "🍆", Weight: 0}, // alternatively: wr.NewChoice('🍆', 0)
+        wr.Choice{Item: "🍒", Weight: 0}, // alternatively: wr.NewChoice('🍒', 0)
         wr.Choice{Item: "🍋", Weight: 1},
         wr.Choice{Item: "🍊", Weight: 1},
         wr.Choice{Item: "🍉", Weight: 3},
         wr.Choice{Item: "🥑", Weight: 5},
     )
     /* The following will print 🍋 and 🍊 with 0.1 probability, 🍉 with 0.3
-    probability, and 🥑 with 0.5 probability. 🍆 will never be printed.
+    probability, and 🥑 with 0.5 probability. 🍒 will never be printed.
 (Note the weights don't have to add up to 10, that was just done here to make the example easier to read.) */
     result := c.Pick().(string)